 Pro tip: Instead of trying to do it all in the morning while everyone’s only half-awake, prep at a time when the rest of the family can actually help out.

 Haworth offers these tips for simplifying your mornings:

-- Set the table for breakfast.
+- Set the table for breakfast the night before.

 - Skip checking social media and email when you wake up until everything else is ready.